 How much does a retaining wall cost in New Zealand?

-This depends on the height, length, material and the structural integrity needed by the wall.
+This depends on the height, length, material, and structural integrity needed by the wall.
 Retaining walls less than 1 meter high and 5-6 meters long may cost as little as $1,500 to complete.
 Some considerations for the retaining wall costs are:

 - Height: higher retaining walls require consent from your local council which adds cost – visit your local council for rules and regulations for this